opconWizard/opcon-docs/docs/utilities/Command-line-Utilities/Check-Job-Termination.md

 The Check Job Termination utility (SMACheckTerm.exe) allows the comparison of the termination description of a completed job to a specific value(s).
-Based on whether the job\'s exit code matches the comparison expression, the utility either fails or succeeds.
+Based on whether the job's exit code matches the comparison expression, the utility either fails or succeeds.
 If it fails, the utility returns one of the failure exit codes listed in the [Exit Codes](#Exit) table; otherwise, it returns a 0.
-As a consequence, this utility enables branching to different jobs or to different OpCon events based on the details of a job\'s exit code.
+As a consequence, this utility enables branching to different jobs or to different OpCon events based on the details of a job's exit code.

 ## Rules